craftercms/docs/source/reference/modules/studio/administration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Cluster |enterpriseOnly|
 ^^^^^^^^^^^^^^^^^^^^^^^^
 ``Cluster`` lets the administrator manage Studio clusters.
-See :ref:`clustering` for more information on how to setup clustering and available actions from ``Cluster`` from the Main Menu
+See :ref:`studio-clustering` for more information on how to setup clustering and available actions from ``Cluster`` from the Main Menu

 .. image:: /_static/images/system-admin/main-menu/main-menu-cluster.webp
     :alt: System Administrator - Navigation Menu Cluster